 Please read the instructions below in the 'Getting started' show-hide section.

 The Activ8 your Workplace RAA staff challenge officially started on Monday 25 July and participants are able to backdate their activity.

 What is Activ8 your Workplace?

-Activ8 your Workplace provides an opportunity for corporate staff to become more active and focus on their wellbeing over an 8-week period during Term 3.
+Activ8 your Workplace provides an opportunity for all DoE staff to become more active and focus on their wellbeing over an 8-week period during Term 3.

 The main activity involves participation in Race Around Australia, a virtual physical activity challenge where teams of colleagues, led by workplace champions, virtually race around Australia.
 Other activities and webinars will also be offered to re-familiarise participants with the existing departmental support and services that are available.

 The main goal of Activ8 your Workplace is to recognise the benefits that can be achieved by focusing on personal health and wellbeing and to have 'more people more active, more often'.
 Staff can be involved no matter where their workplace is located – whether it be at home, or in an office.